Bangladesh Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Bangladesh's rate plunged from 37% to 10% Section 122 (effective Feb 24, expires ~July 24, 2026).
 A 27-point reduction that is transformative for the garment sector, where margins are thin.
-Section 232 steel and aluminum tariffs of 50% remain unchanged.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 Bangladesh's workplace safety reforms under the International Accord continue strengthening its trade reputation.
 GSP reinstatement discussions remain ongoing but have not concluded.

 Tips for Importers

 The 27-point tariff reduction is a game-changer for garment sourcing from Bangladesh.
 Total landed cost for apparel is now approximately 10% Section 122 plus ~16.5% MFN apparel duties (~26.5% combined) — dramatically lower than the old 37% + 16.5% (~53.5%).
 Bangladesh is now on a level tariff playing field with Vietnam, India, and Cambodia (all at 10% Section 122), so competition shifts to labor costs, capacity, and compliance.
 Ensure your supply chain meets labor and safety standards — CBP scrutinizes forced labor under the UFLPA.
 First-sale valuation remains valuable for reducing dutiable value.
-Plan for the Section 122 expiry (~July 24, 2026): if it lapses, Bangladeshi garments would face only MFN rates, the most favorable treatment in years.
+Plan for the Section 122 expiry (~July 24, 2026), and note the 10% layer is under active legal challenge (the Court of International Trade ruled it unlawful May 7, 2026; the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting pending appeal): if it lapses or is struck down, Bangladeshi garments would face only MFN rates, the most favorable treatment in years.

 US import duties on goods from Bangladesh are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Bangladesh, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Bangladesh rates with other countries to evaluate sourcing alternatives.